apereo/cas/docs/cas-server-documentation/configuration/Configuration-Management-Reload.md

 Support is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-core-events-configuration" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-core-events-configuration" %}

 #### Spring Cloud